-The best places to travel in February are either very hot, very cold or bursting with Mardi Gras flavour.
+The best places to visit in February are either very hot, very cold or bursting with Mardi Gras flavour.

 As summer draws to a close in the southern hemisphere, you can beat the crowds in key locations like Cape Town, Sydney and Melbourne while still getting a taste of warmth.